 Are you still with me?
 Need to go top up that coffee?
 Awesome, let’s go!

-I have one word in the fight against food waste, and that magic word my friend is… FREEZER.
+I have one word in the fight against food waste.

 For the longest time I had this horrible habit of hiding foods in my freezer that I didn’t really want to eat.